Lucifer1662/cpp-helper/README.md

 ### 1.5.3
 Added move to cpp to quick fix </br>
 Fixed a back slash forward slash problem when generating include

+### 1.5.4
+Added creating destructor </br>
+Added create con/destructor to quick fix </br>
+Added move to header to quick fix  </br>
+Added include all to quick fix  </br>
+Can now undo file creation for move to

+### 1.6.0
+Added quick fix to add all virtual functions

+### 1.6.1
+Adds virtual functions recursively </br>
+Does not add already existing functions